Pre-requisites for Using the VMware Horizon Logon Simulator

 - The logon simulation will not work if the session is closed.

-- The simulator will only work with VMware Horizon Connection Server 7.x environments.
+- The simulator will only work with VMware Horizon Connection Server 7.x and above.

 - The simulator will work only when VMware Horizon HTML Access is installed on the VMware Horizon Connection Server.
 Ensure that the 'Enabled' check box against the Allow HTML Access to Desktops and Applications on this farm field of each desktop/application within a VMware Horizon farm is checked.
 Similarly, ensure that the 'Enabled' check box against the HTML Access field in the Desktop Pool settings pop up window of each application /desktop within a desktop pool is checked.